lsmith090/CIPP/docs/api/hooks.md

 # CIPP Custom Hooks Documentation

-This document provides comprehensive documentation for all custom React hooks used in the CIPP application.
+This document provides documentation for all custom React hooks used in the CIPP application.
 These hooks encapsulate common functionality and provide reusable logic for components.

 ## Table of Contents